 Reviewing Pages Flagged for Redirect (301) OR Update

-If a page isn’t getting a ton of meaningful traffic and has backlinks, we’ll consider redirecting it to another more relevant page to boost its authority.
+If a page isn’t getting a ton of meaningful traffic and has backlinks, we’ll consider redirecting it to another, more relevant page to boost its authority.

 However, if the page is covering a niche topic or has been recently published, we’ll set the Final Action to Leave Alone (200) — especially if it has any conversion data associated with it in the LP Conversions or Impactful Conversions columns.

 For niche topics, the way we gauge this is based on how much traffic we would expect a page like that to get.
-If it’s performing below average, we’ll also check to see if we can refresh the content and breath new live into it to get its traffic growing before simply redirecting it.
+If it’s performing below average, we’ll also check to see if we can refresh the content and breath new life into it to get its traffic growing before simply redirecting it.

 The main cause for redirection is when a page was created that simply doesn’t need to exist.
-Things like old press announcements, stories about car accidents (your a law firm, not a news outlet), or pages that are too closely related to another page that covers a similar topic and has better traction.
+Things like old press announcements, stories about car accidents (you’re a law firm, not a news outlet), or pages that are too closely related to another page that covers a similar topic and has better traction.